bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 /publishers/1/magazines/2/photos/3
 ```

 The corresponding route helper would be `publisher_magazine_photo_url`, requiring you to specify objects at all three levels.
-Indeed, this situation is confusing enough that a popular [article](http://weblog.jamisbuck.org/2007/2/5/nesting-resources) by Jamis Buck proposes a rule of thumb for good Rails design:
+Indeed, this situation is confusing enough that a popular [article](http://weblog.jamisbuck.org/2007/2/5/nesting-resources) by Jamis Buck proposes a rule of thumb for good Quails design:

 TIP: _Resources should never be nested more than 1 level deep._